canonical/data-science-stack/docs/how-to/jupyter-notebook.rst

 .. code-block:: none

-    [INFO] Executing create command
+    Executing create command
-    [INFO] Waiting for deployment test-notebook in namespace dss to be ready...
+    Waiting for deployment test-notebook in namespace dss to be ready...
-    [INFO] Deployment test-notebook in namespace dss is ready [INFO] Success: Notebook test-notebook created successfully.
+    Deployment test-notebook in namespace dss is ready
+    Success: Notebook test-notebook created successfully.
-    [INFO] Access the notebook at http://10.152.183.42:80.
+    Access the notebook at http://10.152.183.42:80.

 Create an NVIDIA GPU-enabled notebook
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~